bnfour/i3-quake-terminal/README.md

 `python -m pip install i3ipc`

 # Usage
-The script creates a single sticky terminal window on specified output, toggleable via calling the script again.
+The script creates a single sticky terminal window on specified output, toggleable via calling the script.
 The first call will show the window, the second call will hide it, and so on.
 If the window is but closed instead of using the script to hide it, the first subsequent call will create and show a new one.

 This script can be used to provide a quickly accessible terminal window, or a `htop` instance as a task manager.
 Feel free to invent your own uses!